fkie-cad/pcapFS/README.md

 | 0x009C | `TLS_RSA_WITH_AES_128_GCM_SHA256` |

 ### Decrypting Cobalt Strike C2 Traffic
-pcapFS supports prototypical decryption of Cobalt Strike C2 traffic as long as the Cobalt Strike default profile is used.
+PcapFS supports prototypical decryption of Cobalt Strike C2 traffic as long as the Cobalt Strike default profile is used.
-In order to successfully decrypt the C2 traffic, the team server's private RSA key is required which has to be passed as a key file via the command line (`-k` or
+In order to successfully decrypt the C2 traffic, the team server's private RSA key is required which has to be passed in PEM format as a key file via the command line (`-k` or
 `--keys`) or via the [configuration file](#configuration-file).
 The Cobalt Strike functionality of pcapFS includes decryption of server commands and the respective answers from beacons as well as extraction of transferred files.

+The team server's private RSA key may be known when a cracked Cobalt Strike version is used.
+How the private key can be extracted in that case, is explained in a [blog post by Didier Stevens](https://blog.nviso.eu/2021/10/21/cobalt-strike-using-known-private-keys-to-decrypt-traffic-part-1/).
+You can exemplarily test the decryption and parsing capabilities of pcapFS with the pcap file referenced in [this post by Malware Traffic Analysis](https://www.malware-traffic-analysis.net/2021/02/02/index.html).

 With the command line option `--no-cs` set, pcapFS does not try to decrypt Cobalt Strike traffic which may improve the overall performance.